 - Advising the trustees of three pension schemes in relation to their disclosure obligations in regulatory proceedings under section 72 Pensions Act 2004 (including assisting the supervision of the disclosure process)

-- Acting as junior to Keith Rowley QC for the Pensions Regulator in relation to enforcement proceedings against trustees of an occupational pension scheme.
+- Acting as junior to Keith Rowley KC for the Pensions Regulator in relation to enforcement proceedings against trustees of an occupational pension scheme.

 Daniel accepts instructions in relation to financial services and banking matters, including disputes over loan facilities and the mis-selling of financial products.
 He is also well versed in consumer credit issues involving the unfairness provisions in section 140A-C of the Consumer Credit Act 1974 and unfair terms, in which he has acted both for and against banks.
 In 2012, Daniel spent six months on secondment at the Office of Trading providing advisory and drafting services in respect of regulation and licencing of consumer credit businesses, Government ratification of mortgage products and anti-money laundering provisions.
 Before joining Chambers, Daniel spent a year in the Commercial Litigation department at Stewarts Law LLP, participating in particular in large-scale banking and finance litigation including the mis-selling of interest rate swaps and derivatives.

 - Acting (with leading counsel) for a large group of claimants in professional negligence proceedings against solicitors arising out of a failed claim for consumer credit relief on so-called shared appreciation mortgages